Hassaku-Emulator/Hassaku-Emulator/README.md

 The world's first Switch 2 Emulator.

 Have any concerns about the project?
-Please contact me at ``solardotsh@proton.me``
+Please contact me at ``solardotsh@proton.me`` And nintendo, if you have any concerns, please also contact me on that.

 Hassaku is an early and WIP Switch 2 Emulator made in C#